 |

-field.
+in high-needs schools.
 What do you enjoy about UH and Houston?
-I was attracted to UH because of the diversity of its student body and the diverse
+I enjoy working at UH because the students are exceptional, and they want to provide

 |